playdunjin-byte/modguide/dunjin-modding-detailed-reference.md

 Heroes combine base run stats with a `bonus` object (internally `run.clsBonus`).
 Fields in `bonus` draw from three pools:

 1. **Relic-shared fields** — anything from [section 3.2](#32-stat-fields) works identically here.
 2. **Hero-only numeric/flag/string fields** — read directly off `run.clsBonus` by dedicated engine checks, and never flow through the general relic-summing logic.
-(Setting one of these on a *relic* validates fine but silently does nothing — relics never populate `run.clsBonus`.)
+These are only accepted on heroes (and Mimic perks); on a relic they are rejected as unknown fields.
-3. **Hero-only array field** (`relicSpawnGate`) — same non-relic-summed rule, validated as a list of rarity strings.
+3. **Hero-only array field** (`relicSpawnGate`) — same rule, validated as a list of rarity strings.

 Heroes may also declare `hooks`, using the same mechanism as relics.

+**Every base-game hero perk is reproducible.** No hero mechanic is gated on a base hero's id — every one is driven purely by `bonus` fields, so a mod hero that sets the same fields gets the same behavior (and the same in-run Mana/Mult breakdown rows, labelled with your hero's name).
+Section 5.7 lists the exact `bonus` for every base hero's major and minor perk.

 ```json
 {"heroes":[{"id":"bogpack_ranger","name":"Bog Ranger","rarity":"rare","desc":"Marsh hero.","blurb":"Patient tracker.","perks":"100 HP · +1 hand size · +1 Mult per Arcane card scored","hp":100,"gold":25,"color":"#7cbf57","bonus":{"handSize":1,"arcMult":1},"relics":["oath"],"potions":["heal"]}]}